6 Tips for Keeping Your Pets Safe on the 4th

 4. Make sure your dog is easy to identify

-Double check your pet’s tags and make sure they are securely fastened.
-If they don’t have a microchip, consider getting them one.
+Double check your pet’s tags and make sure they are securely fastened or get him an embroidered ID collar.
 Even well trained dogs are prone to jump fences and break free of leashes when they hear fireworks.
 And the very slowest of cats can quickly slip your grasp and dart into traffic or find themselves at the wrong end of teasing and/or (heaven forbid) torture.

 The easiest and only sure way to keep pets safe during the 4th of July, is to keep them at home and inside.
 Indoors, they will be away from crowds, noises, and harmful substances that they could ingest accidentally.